Powers0/SDP-Team-65-/Pitch Predicting/README.md

 Uses MLB Statcase data from Pybaseball to build a pitch type prediction model.
-Given contextual features like the count, pitcher's throwing hand, batter's stance, release speed, and spin rate - the model predicts the type of pitch (fastball, curveball, changeup, etc)
+Given contextual features like the count, pitcher's throwing hand, batter's stance, pitcher, batter, - the model attempts to predicts the type of pitch (fastball, curveball, changeup, etc)

 This model is a Multi-Layer Perceptron (MLP), built using PyTorch.
 It perfoms multi-class classification to predict pitch type from game state and pitch level features
 Part of larger object aiming to simulate entire at bats